-- Mattress pad (optional)
+- Mattress pad (recommended)

-- Pillow protectors (optional)
+- Pillow protectors (recommended)

 - Sheet and pillowcase set – Bottom sheet, top sheet, and pillowcases

-- Comforter or duvet and easy care duvet cover
+- Comforter or duvet/easy wash duvet cover

 - Quilt – we use one similar to this one.